Civil Air Transport Agreements

-The United States has achieved Open Skies with over 100 partners from every region of the world and at every level of economic development.
-In addition to bilateral Open Skies agreements, the United States has negotiated two multilateral Open Skies accords: (1) the 2001 Multilateral Agreement on the Liberalization of International Air Transportation (MALIAT) with New Zealand, Singapore, Brunei, and Chile, later joined by Samoa, Tonga, and Mongolia; and (2) the 2007 Air Transport Agreement with the European Community and its Member States.
+The United States has reciprocal Open Skies air transport agreements with over 120 partners.
+In addition to bilateral Open Skies air transport agreements, the United States has negotiated two multilateral Open Skies accords: (1) the 2001 Multilateral Agreement on the Liberalization of International Air Transportation (MALIAT) with New Zealand, Singapore, Brunei, and Chile, later joined by Samoa, Tonga, and Mongolia; and (2) the 2007 Air Transport Agreement with the European Community and its Member States.
 The United States maintains restrictive non-Open Skies air transport agreements with a number of other countries, including China.

 Texts of Open Skies Agreements, Air Transport Agreements, Press Releases, and Other Documents